How to Prepare for the Laundromat (psst… a great article for college students)

 Wheels may be your best friend, or you might consider a taller, slimmer style to fit through doorways easier.
-One basket might work best for you, or a few smaller ones might make for easiest trips.
+One basket might work well, or a few smaller ones might make for the easiest trips.
 Think about what works best for you.

 3. Stock up on quarters (or load money onto your laundry card), detergent, and dryer sheets or balls.